SkafteNicki/dtu_mlops/s7_deployment/apis.md

     ```

     returns a list of strings like `['a cat laying on a couch with a stuffed animal']` (try this yourself).
 Create a
-    FastAPI application that can do inference using this model e.g. it should take in an image, preferrably an optional
+    FastAPI application that can do inference using this model e.g. it should take in an image, preferably an optional
     `json` object for configuring some of the hyperparameters (like `max_length`) and should return a string
     containing the generated caption.